Port Jackson Pidgin English: Pronouns

-The pronouns in Port Jackson Pidgin English have considerable similarity to pronouns in English.
-For example, the pronoun for first person singular is ‘ai’ or ‘mi’, while the first person plural is ‘wi’.
-It is obvious that these words are respectively retrieved from ‘I’, ‘me’ and ‘we’ in English.
+The pronouns in Port Jackson Pidgin English have considerable similarity to those of English.
+For example, the pronoun for the first-person singular is ai or mi, and that for the first-person plural is wi.
+It is obvious that those words are retrieved respectively from the English 'I', 'me' and 'we'.

 Verbs

-It is also intriguing to note that, despite its borrowing of English verbs, Port Jackson Pidgin English applies linguistic strategies that differ from English.
-Therefore, based solely on a knowledge of English, the use or meaning of a verb in Port Jackson Pidgin English cannot be presumed.
-In addition to directly borrowing from English, for example, ‘teik’ retrieved from ‘take’, there are two more ways by which verbs are created.
-The first is the borrowing of English phrasal verbs.
-For instance, ‘sitdaun’, coming from ‘sit down’, means ‘stay’.
-Another way is to create verbs originating from the Aboriginal language.
-For example, the verb for dance is ‘koroberi’, which is from ‘garabara’ from the Aboriginal language.
+It is also intriguing to note that despite its borrowing of English verbs, Port Jackson Pidgin English applies linguistic strategies that are different.
+Therefore, the use or meaning of verbs in Port Jackson Pidgin English cannot be presumed based solely on knowledge of English.
+In addition to directly borrowing from English, such as teik, retrieved from 'take', there are two more ways by which verbs are created.
+The first is the borrowing of English phrasal verbs: for instance, sitdaun, coming from 'sit down', means "stay".
+The other way is to creating verbs from words in Aboriginal languages: for example, the verb for "dance" is koroberi, from the noun garabara meaning "dance" in the Dharug language.
 Another interesting aspect to explore in the verbs in Port Jackson Pidgin English is transitivity.
-For example, consider the sentence ‘Yu laik blakfela massa yu gibit konmil yu gibit mogo and mok’, which means ‘If you like Aboriginal people, master, you give [them] cornmeal; you give [them] tomahawks and tobacco’.
-In this case, the transitivity of the verb is marked by the suffix ‘-it’.
+For example, in the sentence Yu laik blakfela massa yu gibit konmil yu gibit mogo and mok, which means 'If you like Aboriginal people, master, you give [them] cornmeal; you give [them] tomahawks and tobacco'.
+In that case, the verb's transitivity is marked by the suffix '-it'.
 In addition, tense and aspect are attested in the pidgin.
-For instance, ‘ai meikit no wot hi/it baut’ means ‘I will make known what he is doing’.
-In this case, ‘baut’ is the present continuous form of ‘do’, which marks both the present tense and the imperfective aspect.
+For instance, ai meikit no wot hi/it baut means "I will make known what he is doing".
+In that case, baut is the present continuous form of do, which marks both the present tense and the imperfective aspect.

 Sentence structure

-Port Jackson Pidgin English shares the same subject-verb-object sentence structure as English.
+Port Jackson Pidgin English shares the same subject–verb–object sentence structure of English.
 However, there are subtle differences in how interrogative sentences and negation are presented.

-In the pidgin, interrogative voice is expressed using an interrogative pronoun (how, why, etc.) at the beginning of sentences or a questioning tone because the initial question word ‘do’ does not exist in this language.
-For example, the English translation of ‘yu hia massa’ is ‘Do you hear, master?’.
-In this case, ‘do’ does not have a matching word, and it is not present in the pidgin.
+In the pidgin, the interrogative voice is expressed by using an interrogative pronoun (how, why etc.) at the beginning of sentences or a questioning tone because the pidgin lacks the initial question word 'do'.
+For example, the English translation of yu hia massa is 'Do you hear, master?'
+In that case, 'do' has no matching word in the pidgin.
 Instead, the interrogative voice is expressed by an interrogative tone.

-The second difference is the expression of negation.
-The word ‘bail’ is put at the initial place of a sentence to indicate negation of a statement.
-For instance, ‘bail wi want pata’ means ‘We do not want food’, and ‘bail’ indicates the negation of the sentence.
+The expression of a statement's negation has the word bail put at the initial place of a sentence.
+For instance, bail wi want pata means 'We do not want food'.

-Historical background

-Port Jackson Pidgin English was established as the need for communication between Aboriginal people and English settlers arose.
-It was created as a lingua franca in the 1820s, despite that borrowing of lexicon had occurred before it.